nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 Nabto needs to know about:

 1. DNS - how to resolve hostnames to ip addresses (both ipv4:A and ipv6:AAAA addresses)
-2. Timestamp - what is the time
+2. Timestamp - tools so that Nabto Edge knows about time for scheduling events
 3. Event Queue - put events on a queue for serialized (under mutex) execution, which minimizes/optimizes callstacks.
 4. TCP - specify tcp operations
 5. UDP - specify udp operations